mkuzmik/gomoku-game/README.md

 ## How to play
  So as to play you need to have ghc haskell compiler installed.
 Clone this repository on your computer and run `runhaskell main.hs` in terminal.
 Then just follow commands.

+## Game modes
+ Gomoku The Game has three modes:
+ - Single Player - a mode in which you are an 'O' and computer is an 'X'.
+Every turn you are asked only of coordinates (X and Y) of your next move.
+ - Multi Player - using this mode you can play with other person.
+ - Custom - this mode is especially for testing purposes.
+You can choose which figure you want to choose and then put the coordinates.

 ## Task list
+- [x] Create `Gomoku.hs`module, which implements basic game mechanisms.
-- [x] Create 'main' function.
+- [x] Create 'main' function in `main.hs`, which makes you able to play Gomoku in command line interface.
-- [x] Create game mode selection.
+- [x] Create game mode selection (singleplayer/multiplayer/custom).
-- [ ] Create AI module
+- [x] Create `Ai.hs` module.
+- [x] Create function which makes move on random field.
+- [x] Implement a Decision Tree.
+It contains every possible movement in n rounds.
+- [x] Implement a function that is able to rate potential of the Board.
-- [ ] Enable singleplayer mode.
+- [ ] Connect single player mode with choosing right path using Decision Tree.
-- [ ] Report exception when typed player tries to put field out of board or onto existing field.

 ## Modules
 - `main.hs` is the main module.
 It contains main fuction, which loops the game
 - `Gomoku.hs` has the basic gomoku typeclasses and functions.
 Implementation of an board and pawns.
 Functions that are able to put pawn on board and evaluate whether the game is won (there are five the same pawns in one line).
 - `Ai.hs` is an module which implements algorithm for singleplayer mode.
-The main function is `makeMove :: Board -> Field -> (x,y)`
+The main function is `makeMove :: Board -> Field -> (x,y)`.
+It also contains implementation of DecisionTree and functions related to it.